 - Marketing can help educate customers so that they make better decisions and learn to use complex products faster.
 This, in turn, can help companies retain customers and grow revenue.

 - Marketing can create useful content that customers would like to read, watch, or listen to.
 This, in turn, can help companies build strong brands.

 - Marketing can help automate, customize, and scale company communications.
 Thousands of customers can get product news via email and blog subscriptions.
 This, in turn, can save money otherwise spent on 1:1 communication done by customer support or sales teams.

-- If you are on a marketing team, be conscious of broader implications of your decisions and educate others on how marketing can help.
+- If you are on a marketing team, be conscious of the broader implications of your decisions, and educate others on how marketing can help.

 Will all companies and all teams be able to follow all the principles all the time?
 Of course, not.
 There are always constraints.
 You might be stuck with the product you have.
 You might be limited in terms of what decisions you can make as a marketing team.
 You might be given aggressive short-term goals, etc.